sunnyraz/Pet-Classifier/README.md

     [Dog vs Cat Classifier Kaggle Notebook](https://www.kaggle.com/code/sunnyraz/dog-vs-cat/)

     Feel free to explore and run the notebook to delve deeper into the project.

+3. **Colab Google Notebook:**
+   I've included a notebook version for testing and validation on Google Colab.